 Full sun- vegetables need at least 6 hours of sunlight in order to grow and ripen.
 Make sure your garden spot provides plenty of sunlight.

 Remember, in the middle of summer, the sun is higher in the sky.
 If your trees are bare, in the summer they’ll have leaves and will be shady.

 Close to a water source-most of us will need to water to a degree in the middle of summer.
 You don’t want miles of hose to water your garden and then have to remember to move them every time you mow the lawn.

 No one wants to pack water for long distances.
 During harvest season, you’ll want to be able to rinse your produce off, and having it near the garden is a plus.
 I’m a barefoot gardener and rinsing off before coming back inside saves a lot of cleaning time.

-Be sure to pre-order The Made-From-Scratch Life now to guarantee your copy arrives on time, plus get exclusive access to over $30 in FREE digital bonuses, including exclusive access to The Made-From-Scratch Life Workbook, our 30 Days to Preparedness: Old-Fashioned Skills to Increase Self-Sufficiency, and our 5 Day Bonus Fast Track e-course!
+Over $20 in FREE digital bonuses, including exclusive access to The Made-From-Scratch Life Workbook and our 5 Day Bonus Fast Track e-course!

 For full bonus info and how to access them go here–> Yes, I want all the charts and bonuses!

 Melissa K. Norris inspires people's faith and pioneer roots with her books, podcast, and blog.
 Melissa lives with her husband and two children in their own little house in the big woods in the foothills of the North Cascade Mountains.
 When she's not wrangling chickens and cattle, you can find her stuffing Mason jars with homegrown food and playing with flour and sugar in the kitchen.